NotNotTech/Raylib-CsLo/README.md

 - Tested and verified via more than 100 examples (**ALL** Raylib examples ported).
 These [examples are available to you in the GitHub Repo](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples)
 -    Requires `unsafe` for 3d workflows.
 -    Requires `net6.0`
--    Tested on `Win10`.
-Please test on other platforms and [raise an issue](https://github.com/NotNotTech/Raylib-CsLo/issues) if any problems occur.
+-    Tested on `Win10`.  **But Linux and OsX should work!** Please test on other platforms and [raise an issue](https://github.com/NotNotTech/Raylib-CsLo/issues) if any problems occur.
 - A focus on performance.
 No runtime allocations if at all possible.
 - No intellisense docs. [read the raylib cheatsheet for docs](https://www.raylib.com/cheatsheet/cheatsheet.html) or [view the examples](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples)